Storing Django Static and Media Files on DigitalOcean Spaces

 Conclusion

-This post walked you through how to create a bucket on DigitalOcean Spaces and set up Django to upload and serve static files and media uploads to and from Spaces.
+This tutorial walked you through how to create a bucket on DigitalOcean Spaces and set up Django to upload and serve static files and media uploads to and from Spaces.

 By using Spaces, you: